cr88192/bgbtech_btsr1arch/README.md

 Some aspects of BJX2 are still in flux and the design is not yet frozen.

-bgbcc22: C compiler, partly reused from my BJX1 project, but modified to add support for BSR1 and BJX2.
+bgbcc22 (BGBCC): C compiler, partly reused from my BJX1 project, but modified to add support for BSR1 and BJX2.
 * TODO: Make it more obvious how to use said compiler.

 vmbase: Holds an emulator for the BSR1 ISA.